 In the early 1970s, a long-range building plan was developed.
 The first two buildings, now known as the Wright Occupational Complex and the B Building, were opened for the fall quarter in 1974.
 The campus continued to grow significantly in both students and buildings in the 1970s and 1980s.
 The Jack Hunt Campus Center, which includes the Rose Library and the Keeter Auditorium, and the Student Activities Center greatly changed the face of the campus.
 The College was renamed Cleveland County Technical College in 1980.

-The founding president, Dr. James Petty, retired as President Emeritus on July 31, 1990.
+In 1987, the College began offering two-year college transfer programs and became Cleveland Community College.
+Founding president, Dr. Petty, retired as President Emeritus on July 31, 1990.
 The College’s second president, Dr. L. Steve Thornburg, assumed the presidency on August 1, 1990.

-Shortly following the College’s 45th Anniversary, a groundbreaking ceremony was held on September 14, 2010, for the LeGrand Center.
-This 84,000 square-foot building currently provides offices and classroom space for CCC's Continuing Education, Cleveland NCWorks, The Carl and Doris Dedmon Center for Cleveland Early College High School, and much needed space for Cleveland County's economic development efforts.
+The Cleveland Community College Foundation, with the support of the College’s Board of Trustees, entered into an historic partnership with Cleveland County and Cleveland County Schools for the construction of the LeGrand Center.
+The building provides offices and classroom space for CCC's Continuing Education programs, Cleveland NCWorks, The Carl and Doris Dedmon Center for Cleveland Early College High School, space for Cleveland County's economic development efforts, and a conference facility.